Ukraine: Russia says Kherson city pullout 'completed' – DW – 11/11/2022

 Ukraine: Russia says Kherson city pullout 'completed'

-A retreat would mark a significant setback for Russian forces, as Kherson city was the only major Ukrainian regional capital to fall into Russian hands at the start of the war.
+The retreat marks a significant setback for Russian forces, as Kherson city was the only major Ukrainian regional capital to fall into Russian hands at the start of the war.
+DW has the latest.

 https://p.dw.com/p/4JNNH